francoposa/francoposa.io/content/resources/golang/text-template-composition.md

 The `block` action requires a pipeline, but this example does not pass in any meaningful data when executing our template - you will notice the calls to `Execute` just provide an empty string to fill the `data` parameter.

-Pipelines provide ways to access and manipulate the data passed in.
+Pipelines provide ways to access and manipulate the Go data structures which can be passed into templates.
-Since we are not using the data in this example, it does not much matter which pipeline we choose here.
+Beyond this, pipelines are a topic in and of themselves which will put off in favor of grasping the basic usage of the template package.

+We are not concerned with passing any data into the templates in this example.
-We will just use the standard `.` pipeline, which just passes the provided data through to the template unmodified - a decent placeholder if you may want to pass data in later.
+We will just use the standard "dot" (`.`) pipeline, which passes the provided data through to the template unmodified.

 ```golang
 // Example v1.2